infernojs/inferno/README.md

 - Lightweight filesize of only 7kb
 - Isomorphic rendering on both client and server with `inferno-server`
 - Highly modular with very little opinionation on how things should be done
+- Unlike React and Preact, Inferno has lifecycle events on functional components
+- Supports asynchronous component rendering using `requestIdleCallback`
+- Unlike Preact and other React-like libraries, Inferno has controlled components for input/select/textarea elements

 ## Benchmarks